meetar/dotmap/README.md

 Either way, you'll need:
 Processing (http://processing.org/)
 Lots and lots of memory and drive space if you want to render the whole map, less for only pieces.
-I only rendered up to the mid-level resolution, and that took 30GB of virtual memory and 30GB of drive space.
+I only rendered up to mid-level resolution, and that took 30GB of virtual memory and 30GB of drive space.

 setup
 -----